Cheng-I-Lin/league-of-legends-analysis/README.md

 In a predictive model, the concept of overfitting happens when, while underfitting happens when.
 To avoid these problems, I decided to use 75% training data and 25% testing data, which is the best.

-To evaluate the model, I will use accuracy and F1 score
+To evaluate the model, I will use accuracy and F1-score

+This is due to the fact that the distribution

 ## Baseline Model
 Now, it's time to make a predictive baseline model that can answer our prediction question.
 For the baseline model, I utilized a Random Forest Classifier, which contains the following features: